sfi0zy/workspace-setup/README.md

 ./main.sh
 ```

 You'll be asked for a password (for sudo).

-Then minimal gui will show some additional information.
+Then minimal gui will help you to select the software to install.

-This software will be prepared to install:
+This software will be installed by default:

 - Google Chrome
-- Git, Gitk
+- git, gitk
-- NodeJS, NPM, n, some global npm packages (server one-liners)
+- node.js, npm, n, http-server, ngrok
-- VIM (configured as a frontend IDE) + ShellCheck
+- vim (configured as a frontend IDE) + shellcheck
 - software-properties-common, curl, snapd, preload, inotify-tools, build-essential

-The additional packages, required by different software will be also installed without any additional questions.

-Then minimal gui will help you to select the additional software from the list:
+You'll be able to choose the additional software from the list:

 - Web:
     - Mozilla Firefox